The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 The Power of Hui

-I would argue that the power of hui provides an excellent platform in which manaakitanga can be seen.
-Values such as reliability, honesty and accountability can also be upheld within the hui space-hence upholding the mana of those around us.
-The power of hui also ensures that we are promoting partnership at the centre, which is a Te Tiriti o Waitangi obligation.
+I would argue that the power of hui provides an excellent platform for manaakitanga.
+Values such as reliability, honesty, and accountability can be upheld within the hui space, thus maintaining the mana of those around us.
+The power of hui also ensures that we promote partnership at the centre, which is a Te Tiriti o Waitangi obligation.

-In terms of the He Pikorua practice sequence, Tātai, Whakamahi and Whaiwhakaaro are all stages where the concept of partnership fits well.
-Working in these stages enables a collective partnership to be established, consolidated and deepened.
-This is via a well-constructed hui agenda, robust hui facilitation and effective post-hui communication/minutes of the hui at Tātai and Whakamahi stage.
+In the He Pikorua practice sequence, Tātai, Whakamahi, and Whaiwhakaaro are all stages where the concept of partnership fits well.
+Working in these stages enables a collective partnership to be established, consolidated, and deepened.
+This is achieved through a well-constructed hui agenda, robust hui facilitation, and effective post-hui communication/minutes at the Tātai and Whakamahi stages.

-I would now like to share what works for me in terms of what an effective hui agenda looks like.
-This is a general guide to practice and fits nicely within Tātai and Whakamahi.
-All members of the partnership are shared into the agenda prior to hui, a few days before.
-This gives everybody an opportunity to contribute to content, if need be.
-It is also a way of reinforcing power-with.
+I would like to share what works for me regarding an effective hui agenda.
+This is a general guide to practice that fits nicely within Tātai and Whakamahi.
+All members of the partnership should receive the agenda a few days before the hui.
+This gives everyone an opportunity to contribute to the content if needed.
+It also reinforces power-with.

 Within my agenda framework, I include: